victor-gurbani/instagram_network_analysis/README.md

 # Instagram Network Analysis (Updated 2024)

 _I do not make myself responsible for any consequences to Instagram Accounts after using this project._\
 _Instagram might find it suspicious to use bots.
-To avoid errors, add 2FA and use instaloader carefully._
+To avoid errors, add 2FA and use Instaloader carefully._

-**Build an interactive network of your instagram followers and their relations in 3 easy steps! (and quite some time)**
+**Build an interactive network of your Instagram followers and their relations in 3 easy steps! (and quite some time)** _Proof of concept.
+Use at your own responsibility, as it may violate Instagram's TOS._

 ## Step 0